Yohan460/Automatic-Secure-Token-Granting-Workflow/README.md

 ### I'm worried about passing passwords in plain text

 This [method of encrypting those parameters](https://github.com/jamf/Encrypted-Script-Parameters) is the best I am going to be able to do.
-If that does not work for you, then this workflow might not be for you
+If that does not work for you, then this workflow might not be for you.